top of page

-To all those who cling to the notion of "sola scriptura" (scripture alone is the sole source of authority for Christian faith ), one has to wonder, since there was no complete Bible for the first four centuries to refer to, what did Christians have to rely on?
-And we need to remember, copies of Bibles took centuries to copy even before the Gutenberg printing press.
-And who was responsible for compiling the 73 original books of the Bible in the 4th century?
-And, by the way, why are there now only 66 books in all Bibles, other than the Douay-Rheims version and it is true, the word "catholic" does not appear in any Bible, as such.
+True, the word "catholic" does not appear in any Bible, as such.
 Catholic is derived from the Greek word καθολικός (katholikos) meaning "universal" and was first used in the 2nd century to describe the Church in the early 2nd century in a letter of St Ignatius, bishop of Antioch, in 130 A.D.
-In his "Catechetical Discourses" of St. Cyril of Jerusalem, Ignatius used "catholic" to describe followers of Jesus Christ.
-And the only reasons the Church fathers and leaders began using the word was to distinguish His followers from other schismatic groups who also referred to their gathering as Church.
-One distinguishing factor with these other groups was their new novel belief that Jesus, although a separate person from God His Father, did not believe Jesus was with God outside of time and space before the founding of the universe.
-More on this later.
+In his "Catechetical Discourses" of St. Cyril of Jerusalem, Ignatius used "catholic" (katholikos) to describe followers of Jesus Christ.
+And the only reasons the Church fathers and leaders began using the word was to distinguish His followers from other schismatic groups who began referring to themselves as Christian and "the Church".
+The only way to distinguish the true followers of Christ back the, as now, was to know the truth of Jesus teachings from the apostles.
+That wasd the only way to uncover heresies and false teachers.

 (according to original Greek), “ai men oun ekklesia (the church) kath oles (universal-catholic) tēs ioudaias kai galilaias kai samareias eichon eirēnēn oikodomoumenai kai poreuomenai tō phobō tou kuriou kai tē paraklēsei tou agiou pneumatos eplēthunonto.”